Senakbulut/website-design/responsivesite/README.md

 # How To Work

--It is an exemplary responsive website design.;
+-It is an exemplary responsive website design.

--It is compatible with devices with different screen sizes.;
+-It is compatible with devices with different screen sizes.